gcgarner/IOTstack/docs/Containers/Node-RED.md

 ### Node-RED images ([DockerHub](https://hub.docker.com))

 Periodically, the source code is recompiled and pushed to [nodered/node-red](https://hub.docker.com/r/nodered/node-red/tags?page=1&ordering=last_updated) on *DockerHub*.
-There's a lot of stuff at that page but it boils down to variations on three basic themes:
+There's a lot of stuff at that page but it boils down to variations on two basic themes:

-* images with a `-10` suffix;
-* images with a `-12` suffix; and
+* images with a suffix like `-10`, `-12` or `-14`; and
-* images without a numeric suffix, which are the same as `-10`.
+* images without a numeric suffix.

 The suffixes refer to the version of "Node.js" installed when the image was built.
+In the case of images without a numeric suffix:

+* If the version of Node-RED is 1.3.x then a suffix of `-10` is implied.
+In other words, Node.js defaults to version 10.
+* If the version of Node-RED is 2.x.x then a suffix of `-14` is implied.
+In other words, Node.js defaults to version 14.

+As you will see a bit further down, the current default for IOTstack is an image tag of `latest-12` which means Node-RED 2.x.x with Node.js version 12.

 ### IOTstack menu